Ildorado/TesonetViewer/README.md

+List of desired improvements:

+design improvement
+addition of new pages like profile, settings etc... spend more time researching react-query and implementing its advanced features

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.